 Analogous research is a form of exploration that takes a team outside of its industry to find inspiration in the ways others have tackled similar challenges.
 These immersive experiences allow us to move beyond our expertise to see challenges with fresh eyes.
 In these moments, we build new levels of understanding and empathy that help us unlock aha! moments and generate ideas that we can ultimately bring to our own design challenges.

-A few weeks into a project focused on redesigning the patient surgical experience, we saw an opportunity for analogous inspiration.
+A few weeks into a project focused on redesigning the patient surgical experience with Newton-Wellesley Hospital (NWH), we saw an opportunity for analogous inspiration.
 Our client aimed to disrupt its industry by creating a service that focused not just on clinical outcomes but on the entire patient experience–from check-in to check-out.
 We assembled a team of surgeons, anesthesiologists, nurses, and hospital executives to help us design a better experience for patients.
 About halfway through the project, it became clear that they needed inspiration from outside the healthcare industry.

 So we headed to the airport.
 Why?
 Because, like performing surgery, taking to the skies isn’t a simple process.
 It involves lots of regulation, moving parts, and coordination.
 While an airline’s mission is to deliver a passenger from A to B, its purpose is to deliver a seamless, customer-centric travel experience.
 Airlines have invested in products and services to create that kind of experience, but many surgical departments haven’t considered the entire patient journey–beyond what happens clinically under the bright lights of the OR.